 Ball State hosts an extensive blend of offerings that vary in length, location, and cost.
 Study Abroad programs offer academic credit, so if you participate and plan properly, you can graduate on time.
 Talk with us about professional internships abroad.

-The friendly and knowledgeable staff at the Rinker Center for International Programs will help you find a program that’s right for you.
+The friendly and knowledgeable staff at the Rinker Center for Global Affairs will help you find a program that’s right for you.
 Start planning!

 This 10-week field study provides participants with a meaningful cross-section of world architecture, urbanism, and planning.